rszymkiewicz/Comparison_of_Mappers/5_Quality_Preparations_FastQC_CheckAfterTrimming.md

 [Reverse_Paired - Html](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/P750_reverse_paired.fq_fastqc.html)
 [Reverse_Paired - Output Folder](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/P750_reverse_paired.fq_fastqc.zip)

 As previously explored in our initial FastQC assessment of our raw samples from our sample set, we focused on 3 specific areas of analysis; Basic Statistics, Per base sequence quality, and Adapter Content.
 Post-trimming we will look specifically at these 3 areas again for our Sample P750 however; we will also take into account any other areas which may have been flagged as unusual (red) and draw conclusions surrounding our trimming step.
 A total of 3 of the 12 areas of analysis were marked as red (unusual), *per tile sequence quality*, *per base sequence content*, and *Kmer content*.
-We will also assess these 3 areas of analysis and determine if we can proceed forward with our sample set.
+We will also assess these 3 areas of analysis and determine if we can proceed forward with our analysis.

 ### Basic Statistics
 It is important to verify no extreme results were obtained after trimming of our sample.